St Martins House – more than just a Conference Centre

 St Martins House

 The Grade II listed building that is now St Martins House was for over 130 years a place where the youth of Leicester were educated.
 It began its life in 1877 as Wyggeston Hospital Boys School - itself on the site of the much older Wyggeston Hospital (founded in 1513) - which then moved out to the west of the city.
 During this time it was put to use and adapted by Alderman Newton and Leicester Grammar Schools.
 In 2008 it was acquired by the Diocese of Leicester so this historic Leicester landmark could be preserved.

 In January 2011, after considerable investment and a major refurbishment, St Martins House Conference Centre was launched to service the business community of the East Midlands and beyond, with a unique offer tailored to suit today’s business needs.
 This offer is delivered by a team of hospitality, conference and event specialists.

 At the Heart of Leicester's Cathedral Quarter

-St Martins House stands in the heart of the historic quarter of the city of Leicester.
+St Martins House stands in the heart of the historic Cathedral Quarter in the city of Leicester.
 Beneath it are the foundations of the fort that was the basis for Roman Leicester, and on top of that lie medieval and more contemporary remains.
 It sits right next to the Guildhall and St Martin’s Cathedral and within a few minutes’ walk are some of the hidden gems of Leicester’s heritage – from the Jewry Wall to the Magazine, and from St Nicholas Church to the Castle.

 More to St Martins House St Martins House – Community